acm-uiuc/til/_til/unix/only-show-the-matches.md

+---
-# Only Show The Matches
+title: Only Show The Matches
+category: unix
+---

 Tools like `grep`, `ack`, and `ag` make it easy to search for lines in a file that contain certain text and patterns.
 They all come with the `-o`